 retention awards despite below target performance.
-There are also concerns that the structure of the performance measurement scheme can be easily manipulated and there is insufficient transparency on how performance and committee.
+There are also concerns that the structure of the performance measurement scheme can be easily manipulated and there is insufficient transparency on how performance and performance period which does not support long term value creation.
+Nike have also paid additional bonuses to executives despite them not meeting targets in light of the pandemic.
+We voted against the remuneration report committee.
 Overall the Board only has 45% independence directors which is less than required.
 While the Company is proposing to make changes to increase independent these are insufficient to eliminate the risks and we voted